 Upon this reflection, Okta regrets not moving swiftly to understand Lapsus$ implications.
-In addition, Okta updated that the service is fully operational and declared that no corrective actions are needed for their customers.
+In addition, Okta updates that the service is fully operational and declares that no corrective actions are in need for their customers.

-However, not every tech industry was reassured by Okta’s update.
+However, not every tech industry was reassuring by Okta’s update.

-Lapsus$ specified that the only focus to attack was on Okta customers, and the potential impact would not be limited.
+Lapsus$ specifies that the only focus to attack was on Okta customers, and the potential impact not be in limit.
 Lapsus$ claimed that resetting passwords and MFA would aid in a complete compromise of the clients.
 In addition, it also claimed that Okta is storing AWS keys within slack.